Requirements for a processing-node quantum repeater on a real-world fiber grid: Acknowledgements

 \section{Acknowledgements}

 We thank Dominik Leichtle and Harold Ollivier for useful discussions on VBQC.
 We thank Sophie Hermans, Matteo Pompili and Ronald Hanson for useful discussions on state-of-the-art NV-center networking experiments and for sharing their experimental data.
 We thank Tracy Northup, Ben Lanyon, Dario Fioretto, Simon Baier, Maria Galli, Viktor Krutyanskii and Markus Teller for useful discussions on modeling trapped-ion devices and for sharing their experimental data and parameters.
 We thank Alejandro R.-P. Montblanch, Álvaro Gómez Iñesta, Anders Søndberg Sørensen, Bart van der Vecht, Bethany Davies, Gayane Vardoyan, Mariagrazia Iuliano, and Viktor Krutyanskii for critical reading of the manuscript.
+We thank Eva Peet for helping with the design of Figures \ref{fig:delft_eindhoven_setup} and \ref{fig:protocol_figure}.
 This work was supported by the QIA project that has received funding from the European Union’s Horizon 2020 research and innovation program under grant Agreement No. 82044.
-G.A. was supported by NWO Zwaartekracht QSC, ARO MURI (W911NF-16-1-0349).
+G.A. was supported by NWO Zwaartekracht QSC 024.003.037.